ethangela/stock_line_chart_extraction/README.md

 The extracted coordinates of the k-line, EMA, and WMA lines for each ticker may vary in length, which we need to address before calculating similarity.
 For example, when calculating the Pearson correlation between two lines, they must have the same length.
 The details of the lengths of the k-line, EMA, and WMA lines for each ticker can be found in `./length.txt`.

-First, we observed significant fluctuations in the lengths of the EMA lines, so we excluded EMA lines from the similarity analysis.
+First, we observed significant fluctuations in the lengths of the EMA lines, and some time the extracted coordinates are incorrect (possibly due to the its subtle green color), so we excluded EMA lines from the similarity analysis.
 Next, we found that, except for `k_line_1` (the extracted k-line for ticker 1), all other k-lines have a similar number of coordinates.
 All wma-lines also have a similar number of coordinates.
 We manually identified that the existence of some sparse points in `k_line_1` results such lower number of coordinates.
 Consdiering this, whenever dealing with `k_line_1`, we use interpolation to increase its length.
 An example of this interpolation is shown below (before interpolation and after interpolation):

 ![](./1_k_line_original.png)